-The New York LLC Transparency Act (NYLTA) will take effect on January 1, 2026, requiring most limited liability companies (LLCs) formed or authorized to do business in New York (Reporting Companies) to disclose beneficial ownership information or an attestation of exemption directly to the New York Department of State.
-This state-level law closely models the earlier version of the federal Corporate Transparency Act (CTA) but imposes separate reporting obligations for New York entities—even those exempt at the federal level.
+The New York LLC Transparency Act (NY LLCTA) will take effect on January 1, 2026, requiring non-US limited liability companies (LLCs) registered do business in New York (Reporting Companies) to disclose beneficial ownership information or an attestation of exemption directly to the New York Department of State.
+This state-level law closely models the earlier version of the federal Corporate Transparency Act (CTA) but imposes separate reporting obligations for New York entities.

 Key Requirements

-- Most New York and foreign LLCs must file beneficial ownership disclosures within 30 days of formation or registration.
+- Most Reporting Companies must file beneficial ownership disclosures within 30 days of formation or registration.

-- Existing LLCs formed or already registered with the New York Department of State before January 1, 2026 have until January 1, 2027 to comply.
+- Existing Reporting Companies already registered with the New York Department of State before January 1, 2026 have until January 1, 2027 to comply.

-- Exempt entities must provide an attestation of exemption, and all LLCs—whether exempt or not—must file annual reports to confirm or amend records.
+- Exempt entities must provide an attestation of exemption, and all Reporting Companies—whether exempt or not—must file annual reports to confirm or amend records.

 - Unlike the federal CTA, disclosures must be direct; there is no FinCEN identifier equivalent for privacy.